Chart Color Schemes

 Upper Caboolture features high concentrations of family households, with a higher-than-average median household size

-Family households compose 84.8% of all households, including 40.4% couples with children, 29.1% couples without children, and 14.6% single parent families.
-Non-family households constitute the remaining 15.2%, with lone person households at 12.7% and group households comprising 2.3%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 84.8% of all households, including 40.4% couples with children, 29.1% couples without children, and 14.6% single parent families.
+Non-family households constitute the remaining 15.2%, consisting of 12.7% lone person households and 2.3% group households.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6 people.

 Frequently Asked Questions - Households